Asymptotically Stable Optimal Multi-rate Rigid Body Attitude Estimation based on Lagrange-d'Alembert Principle: Introduction

-In the current work, we focus on developing an optimal geometric discrete-time attitude estimator based on the minimization of "energy" stored in the errors of the state estimators in the presence of multi-rate measurements.
+The previous works in attitude estimations are presented in a continuous time domain and then discretized for numerical implementation.
+This voids the theoretical guarantee of asymptotic stability provided by the continuous-time estimator.
+Furthermore, most of the previous work in attitude estimation do not consider the realistic scenario when the inertial vectors and angular velocities are measured at a different rate.
+In the current work, we try to overcome these shortcoming by focusing on developing an asymptotically stable optimal geometric discrete-time attitude estimator based on the minimization of ``energy" stored in the errors of the state estimators in the presence of multi-rate measurements.
 The measurements can be corrupted by noise and we do not assume any specific statistics (like normal distribution) on the measurement noise.
 However, the noise is assumed to be bounded.
 We represent the attitude as a rotation matrix which precludes potential singularity issues due to local coordinates (such as Euler angles).
 The multi-rate discrete-time filtering scheme presented here is obtained by applying the discrete-time Lagrange-D'Alembert principle \cite{marsden2001discrete} on a discrete-time lagrangian followed by a discrete-time Lyapunov analysis using a Lyapunov candidate that depends on the state estimation errors.
 The filtering scheme provided is asymptotically stable with an almost global region of convergence.

 This paper is organized as follows.
-In \Cref{sec:2}, the attitude estimation problem is formulated as Wahba's optimization problem and then some important properties of the Wahba's cost function are presented.
-In the \Cref{sec:3}, continuous-time rigid body attitude kinematics has been discretized and the propagation model for the measurements in the multi-rate measurement case is presented. \Cref{sec:4}, contains the application of variational mechanics to obtain a filter equation for attitude estimation.
-The filter equations obtained in \Cref{sec:4} are proven to be asymptotically stable with an almost global domain of convergence by deriving an appropriate dissipation torque using the discrete-time Lyapunov method in \Cref{sec:5}.
-Filter equations are numerically verified with realistic measurements (corrupted by bounded noise) in \Cref{sec:6}.
-Finally, \Cref{sec:7} presents the concluding remarks with contributions and future work.
+In the section \ref{sec:2}, the attitude estimation problem is formulated as Wahba's optimization problem and then some important properties of the Wahba's cost function are presented.
+In the section \ref{sec:3}, continuous-time rigid body attitude kinematics has been discretized and the propagation model for the measurements in the multi-rate measurement case is presented.
+Section \ref{sec:4} contains the application of variational mechanics to obtain a filter equation for attitude estimation.
+The filter equations obtained in the \ref{sec:4} are proven to be asymptotically stable with an almost global domain of convergence by deriving an appropriate dissipation torque using the discrete-time Lyapunov method in the \ref{sec:5}.
+Filter equations are numerically verified with realistic measurements (corrupted by bounded noise) in the \ref{sec:6}.
+Finally, \ref{sec:7} presents the concluding remarks with contributions and future work.